Kingcom/armips/Readme.txt

 Writes zeroes into the output file until the output position is divisible by num.
 If num is not given,
 4 will be used by default. num has to be a power of two.

+.radix base

+Sets the default base of numbers if no other prefix or suffix is given.
+Valid values are 2, 8, 10, and 16.
+The default base is 10.

 .fill length[,value]